GloriEvo/GloriEvo/README.md

 ♡ Leon S. Kennedy's husband ♡

-⤷ sharing EXCEPT for Leon x Character ships.
-Other Leon Yumeshippers feel free to int!
+⤷ Sharing with other Leon yumeshippers, not enthusiastic about Leon x [Character] ships but will still INT!

 ~

-♡ Check out my epic (new! remade!)
-Straw.page if you wana know some more stuff ♡
+♡ Check out my epic (new!
+WIP) Straw.page if you wana know some more stuff ♡

 ⤷ https://gloriousleon.straw.page/